Youth Programming

 City-Funded Youth Programming

-Programs apply to receive City-funding through a competitive RFP process.
-City funded programming includes:
+Programs apply to receive City funding through a competitive RFP process.
+City-funded programming includes:

-- Multi-activity afterschool and summer programs serving elementary, middle and high school age children and youth.
+- Multi-activity after-school and summer programs serving elementary, middle, and high school age children and youth.

-- Topical or skill focused small group programs such as leadership, culturally focused, gender specific, STEM or LGBTQ+ programs serving elementary, middle and high school age children and youth.
+- Topical or skill-focused small group programs such as leadership, culturally focused, gender specific, STEM, or LGBTQ+ programs serving elementary, middle, and high school age children and youth.

-City-funded School-age child and youth programs follow standardized expectations related to quality and program structure.
 CDD looks to the MOST Effective Practices as a foundation of shared quality agreements with local providers.
-All CDD funded school-age child and youth programs are also required to follow the guidelines and parameters included in the policy paper titled Building Human Capital: School-Age Child and Youth Development (accepted by the Common Council on June 11, 2019).
+All CDD-funded school-age child and youth programs are also required to follow the guidelines and parameters included in their contracts.

 Agencies can apply to receive funding to support youth programming through a competitive Request for Proposal (RFP) process.
-RFPs typically run every few years, CDD has information and an anticipated timeline of upcoming funding processes on our Funding Opportunities page.
+RFPs typically run every few years.
+CDD has information and an anticipated timeline of upcoming funding processes on our Funding Opportunities page.